-- Everyone learns and thinks differently.
-1 in 5 individuals in the United States has a learning or thinking difference, like ADHD or dyslexia. - While there is a call to grow and improve our diversity, equity, inclusion and belonging efforts, according to Coqual (a global, nonprofit think tank and advisory group founded in 2004 to address bias and uncover barriers to advancement for underrepresented populations in the workplace), learning and thinking differences often classified as disabilities are left out of the conversation. - Suppressing differences of any kind was once almost expected, especially if it was to make it easier for the majority.
-This has led to many people who are neurodiverse to remain silent about their disability in an effort to not be labeled as "different" which oftentimes has been synonymous with "difficult." - Many people remain undiagnosed or uncomfortable talking about their learning and thinking differences because of the stigma they could face from their peers. - 1 in 5 individuals living with a learning or thinking difference represent 20% of the domestic buying power.
-Companies are missing the opportunity to create products and solutions that are inherently more inclusive of more people. - When we accept and integrate differences between each other, it often generates a better outcome both in interpersonal relationships and in team projects or work. - While some organizations and companies such as Sephora who has taken a step to ensure that people with disabilities account for at least 12 percent of its workforce in distribution centers, many have yet to address the gap of accepting those who fit outside the box for seemingly non-traditional reasons. - Companies who have set up the structural and cultural standard of acceptance like SAP who has reformed their HR processes to incorporate neurodiverse talent have seen productivity gains, quality improvement, employee engagement and helped leverage talents of all employees by recognizing individual needs. - With greater visibility of the neurodiverse community, we have the ability to have better performance, more cohesive teams, and happier people all around. - So what can we do as a chapter to be more inclusive of our neurodiverse sisters and friends? - Have the chapter brainstorm answers in groups or 2-4.
-Share as a larger group. - Building an inclusive, neurodiverse community can start with normalizing discussions such as these.
-We can bring inclusive language about cognitive differences into our everyday conversations.
-We can ask one another if we need accommodations for invisible disabilities and begin to build out a more inclusive culture within our chapters and greater campus communities.
+FACILITATOR TALKING POINTS Everyone learns and thinks differenty.
+1 in 5 individuals in the United States has a learning or thinking difference, like ADHD or dyslexia.
+While there is a call to grow and improve our diversity, equity, inclusion and belonging efforts, according to Coqual (a global, nonprofit think tank and advisory group founded in 2004 to address bias and uncover barriers to advancement for underrepresented populations in the workplace), learning and thinking differences often classified as disabilities are left out of the conversation.
+Suppressing differences of any kind was once almost expected, especially if it was to make it easier for the majority.
+This has led to many people who are neurodiverse to remain silent about their disability in an effort to not be labeled as "different" which oftentimes has been synonymous with "difficult."
+Many people remain undiagnosed or uncomfortable talking about their learning and thinking differences because of the stigma they could face from their peers.
+1 in 5 individuals living with a learning or thinking difference represent 20% of the domestic buying power.
+Companies are missing the opportunity to create products and solutions that are inherently more inclusive of more people.
+When we accept and integrate differences between each other, it often generates a better outcome both in interpersonal relationships and in team projects or work.
+While some organizations and companies such as Sephora who has taken a step to ensure that people with disabilities account for at least 12 percent of its workforce in distribution centers, many have yet to address the gap of accepting those who fit outside the box for seemingly non-traditional reasons.
+Companies who have set up the structural and cultural standard of acceptance like SAP who has reformed their HR processes to incorporate neurodiverse talent have seem productivity gains, quality improvement, employee engagement and helped levera